 Based on the results of this test, doctors may choose noninvasive treatment.
 For example, they may prescribe a drug that breaks up blood clots.

 More severe blockages may call for surgery.
 There are many different heart procedures, and the factors that go into choosing the most appropriate one are complex.
-Some potential options for restoring blood flow to the heart include:
+Some

 - Stent implantation: The surgeon inserts a wire-mesh tube into a narrowed artery to widen the vessel and promote blood flow.
 This tube is called a stent.